 Q: Where should a district account for monies collected from students during a book fair, and the related payments to the book company (e.g. Scholastic Book Club)?

 A: The most acceptable fund to account for this financial activity is the Auxiliary Operations Fund.
-The Student Activities Fund is not appropriate since this generally is not a ‘fund-raising’ activity.
+The Student Activities Fund is not appropriate since this generally is not a ‘fund-raising’ activity by a student club.
 The Gifts and Donations Fund is not appropriate since the collection of money from the students does not constitute a donation to the district.
 Since most elementary schools do not have the Auxiliary Operations Fund bank account, our suggestion would be to set up an Auxiliary Operations Fund (525) with the County Treasurer and account for the financial activity in this fund.